 Findings Response Visual Inspection: Facility log, documentation of alcohol/drug testing of offenders.
 II-A-019 Offender Transfers All transfers of DPS&C offenders to other than DPS&C facilities shall be reported to the OAS, at least one day prior to all scheduled transfers and within one business day for all non-scheduled transfers.
 The DOC offender transfer form shall be submitted by the transferring facility to OAS at least one day prior to the transfer occurring by fax to 225-342-2439 or by email to LocalJailTranfers@la.gov.
 Offenders should not be transferred to other than DPS&C facilities within 60 days of release, unless for disciplinary reasons.
 An offender scheduled for an appearance before the Committee on Parole shall not be transferred prior to the scheduled hearing date.
 However, if the transfer is deemed unavoidable by the Warden due to security concerns, the Warden shall obtain prior approval for an exception from the DPS&C Chief of Operations or designee.
 Staff from the sending facility shall notify the Committee on Parole as soon as it is known that the offender must be transferred.
-Compliant Visual Inspection: facility logs, documentation of transfers of DPS&C offenders to other than DPS&C facilities II-A-020 Cell Checks Written policy, procedure, and practice provide secure, safe housing by establishing the frequency of cell checks in all cellblock areas not to exceed four (4) hours.
+Compliant.
+Facility has documentation on file for 4/22/22 reflects offenders transfers to DPS&C. ÷.
+Visual Inspection: facility logs, documentation of transfers of DPS&C offenders to other than DPS&C facilities II-A-020 Cell Checks Written policy, procedure, and practice provide secure, safe housing by establishing the frequency of cell checks in all cellblock areas not to exceed four (4) hours.
 Staff will document these checks in their staff logs.
-Compliant- Facility logs show documentation of staff making frequent cell checks.
+Compliant.
+A written policy and procedure for cell checks is in place.
+Documentation in file reflects practice.
 Visual Inspection: Facility logs, documentation of frequency of cell checks.
-1